 EventData is responsible for maintaining those objects once they

-EventData is itself a C# class that stores events.
+EventData is itself a Java class that stores events.
 It contains several methods for managing and

-maintaining the event data that simply extend System-provided collection methods.
+maintaining the event data that simply extend built-in HashMap methods.

 The contents of

-EventData now managing a collection of events, we must once again refactor
+EventData managing event data, we must once again refactor

 of events at the top of the class.
 Consequently, for the